-At the time of the annual inspection a survey was completed in order to determine the present surface water elevation of the CCR surface impoundment.
-Additionally, depth measurements from the water surface to the top of CCR/sediment were obtained in order to determine present depths/elevations.
+At the time of the annual inspection a survey was completed to determine the present surface water elevation of the CCR surface impoundment.
+Additionally, depth measurements from the water surface to the top of CCR/sediment were obtained to determine present depths/elevations.

-The historical information provided from WPL included an ash pond evaluation prepared for EDG by Miller Engineers & Scientists (2011) which included soil boring data in the area of the EDG South A-Pond, the most recent topographic survey of the EDG South A-Pond completed by Cornerstone Surveying and Mapping (2016), as well as a coal pile runoff pond study by Burns & McDonnell (2015) which included the most recent bathymetric survey data of the EDG South A-Pond.
+The historical information provided from WPL included staff gauge water elevation data since the previous inspection, an ash pond evaluation prepared for EDG by Miller Engineers & Scientists (2011) which included soil boring data in the area of the EDG South A-Pond, the most recent topographic survey of the EDG South A-Pond completed by Cornerstone Surveying and Mapping (2016), as well as a coal pile runoff pond study by Burns & McDonnell (2015) which included the most recent bathymetric survey data of the EDG South A-Pond.
 Reviewing the information provided within the above mentioned documents, as well as the data collected during the annual inspection, the following minimum, maximum, and present depths and elevations were approximated for the impounded CCR and water:

-- At the time of the annual inspection, the water surface elevation of the EDG South A-Pond was surveyed to be 608.86 feet, 2.14 feet below the crests of the surrounding embankments of the CCR surface impoundment, which had an elevation of approximately 611 feet at the lowest point of the embankments. - At the time of the annual inspection, the water depths that were measured within the CCR surface impoundment varied between 0.05 feet in the eastern half of the CCR surface impoundment and 7.1 feet in the western half of the CCR surface impoundment. - From the water depth measurements at the time of the annual inspection, the elevation of the top of CCR/sediment that was measured varied between an elevation of 608.81 feet and 601.76 feet.
+- At the time of the annual inspection, the water surface elevation of the EDG South A-Pond was surveyed to be 609.05 feet, 1.95 feet below the crests of the surrounding embankments of the CCR surface impoundment, which had an elevation of approximately 611 feet at the lowest point of the embankments. - At the time of the annual inspection, the water depths that were measured within the CCR surface impoundment varied between 0.27 feet in the eastern half of the CCR surface impoundment and 6.85 feet in the western half of the CCR surface impoundment. - From the water depth measurements at the time of the annual inspection, the elevation of the top of CCR/sediment that was measured varied between an elevation of 608.78 feet and 602.2 feet. - From staff gauge water surface elevation data provided by WPL since the previous annual inspection, the minimum water surface elevation within the EDG South A-Pond was recorded to be 608.87 feet.
+The maximum water surface elevation within the EDG South A-Pond was recorded to be 609.44 feet.

-From the 2011 ash pond evaluation, soil borings installed along the north, west, and south embankments of the EDG South A-Pond encountered CCR from the ground surface to an average bottom elevation of approximately 585.
-The depth of the EDG South A-Pond varied between 608.81 feet and 601.76 feet.
-Comparing the results from the water depth measurements at the time of the annual inspection to the 2011 ash pond evaluation soil boring data, the deposition thickness varied between 23.81 feet and 16.76 feet.
+• From the 2011 ash pond evaluation, soil borings installed along the north, west, and south embankments of the EDG South A-Pond encountered CCR from the ground surface to an average bottom elevation of approximately 585.
+The depth of the EDG South A-Pond varied between 608.78 feet and 602.21 feet.
+Comparing the results from the water depth measurements at the time of the annual inspection to the 2011 ash pond evaluation soil boring data, the deposition thickness varied between 23.78 feet and 17.21 feet.